Discover more from The Ugly Duckling

 He belonged and I didn’t.
 The sobbing didn’t end.
 I was inconsolable.
 To describe it as torture would be an understatement.
 Things are felt intensely by the young.
 In my mind, strength is forged with fire.
 I had to be tough.
 I couldn’t be this soft or vulnerable.
 It was neither okay nor was it safe.
 Nobody else around me understood this duality, but then again, they didn’t have the same sort of life as I did.

 I sobbed until my girlfriends begged me to stop.
-One of these friends decided it was her time to make her move on Josh, and in less than a week after I broke up with him, Josh was with Trish.
-I loved Trish, so this development was quite the wound.
+One of these friends decided it was her time to make her move on Josh, and in less than a week after I broke up with him, Josh was with Bonnie.
+I loved Bonnie, so this development was quite the wound.
 My best friend ran off with the love of my life, and I was really to blame for all of it.
 At the time, it was easier for me to externalize that pain and blame them, but really, it was all me.
 My cover story did not hold up.

 Seeing them together made me want to vomit.
 I avoided any place where they hung out, and as such, my social life evaporated.
-Trish was very proud of her conquest, and we got into a physical altercation that honestly neither of us knew how to handle.
+Bonnie was very proud of her conquest, and we got into a physical altercation that honestly neither of us knew how to handle.
 It ended quickly with me storming off.
 I didn’t want to be physical with her.
 I just wanted to move on with my life.
 I did the best I could.

 Towards the end of the summer and before my mother brought me back into her home, an unusual band of characters arrived in Flagstaff.
 They were charismatic vagabonds—street punks.
 I’d never met homeless punks before, but there they were, six or so of them traveling together in a station wagon that was filled like a clown car and smelled like a circus elephant trailer.